16-DAY JAPAN RAIL ADVENTURE

 Prior to the payment of your full balance, the final price may change if there is significant variation in the AUD:YEN exchange rate.
 Our trip pricing is determined by what the exchange rates are at the time of publishing the trip.

-The pricing on this trip is based on an exchange rate of 1 AUD:TBC JPY.
+The pricing on these trips is based on an exchange rate of:

 A deposit of $2,150 is required to hold your spot.
 Payment can be made by credit card (fees apply) or bank deposit.